 Call with your face into the wind or to your side I find it to be more successful with the wind to my side so I can catch the coyotes attempting to come around to wind me.

 My personal favorite is the .50BMG Jackrabbit CartridgeCalls I personally tune and produce in our Veteran owned and operated business.
-I also change it up with a raspy raccoon squaller in .30-06 and cottontail in .308, When I am up in the mountains I used a Fawn Distress call or a Doe Bleat also try cottontail distress calls at higher elevations.
+I also change it up with a raspy raccoon squaller in .30-06 and cottontail in .308, When I am up in the mountains I use a Fawn Distress call in .270 or a Doe Bleat in 12ga also use .223 cottontail distress calls at higher elevations.

 As with using all game calls be prepared for all animals to come in.
 I have called in pigs with my jackrabbit call and bobcats with my cottontail call on many occasions.
 Also sometimes you will get the occasional stray dog that is not too happy when he sees you are not food.